stcorp/harp/doc/operations.rst

         ingested product.
 All variables marked for inclusion will be kept in the ingested product, all other variables will be excluded.
+        Trying to keep a variable that does not exist will result in an error.

     ``longitude_range(minimum [unit], maximum [unit])``
         Exclude measurements of which the longitude of the